Klipper3d/klipper/docs/Load_Cell.md

 ### Homing Macros

-Load cell probe is not an endstop and doesn't support `endstop: prove:z_virtual_endstop`.
+Load cell probe is not an endstop and doesn't support `endstop: probe:z_virtual_endstop`.
 For the time being you'll need to configure your z axis with an MCU pin as its endstop.
 You won't actually be using the pin but for the time being you have to configure something.